georgetown-cset/eto-orca/Assignment1.md

 __PyGithub exploration:__
 Instantiate object: g = Github(os.environ["GITHUB_ACCESS_KEY"])
 <!-- g.search_users is not a good function because simple names will hit the rate limit. -->

 js = g.get_user("Jerodsun")

 jm = g.get_user("jmelot")

 cset = g.get_organization("georgetown-cset")

 The website is `cset.blog`, see everything in `cset.raw_data`

+Note: when the company link is referenced in `user.blog` then add a cycle to go to the org link and get `org.blog`.

 For a lot of private orgs: `This organization has no public members.
 You must be a member to see who’s a part of this organization.`